eficiencia-de-colecciones-en-programacion

 Here is a description of each of the operations mentioned in the table:

-3. Add to beginning: The operation of adding a new element to the beginning of the collection.
+3. Add at beginning: The operation of adding a new element to the beginning of the collection.

-4. Remove from beginning: The operation of removing the first element from the collection.
+4. Remove at beginning: The operation of removing the first element from the collection.

-5. Add to end: Adding a new element to the end of the collection.
+5. Add at end: Adding a new element to the end of the collection.

-6. Remove from end: Refers to the operation of removing the last element of the collection.
+6. Remove at end: Refers to the operation of removing the last element from the collection.

-8. Random removal: The operation of removing an element at an arbitrary position in the collection.
+8. Random Removal: Is the operation of removing an element at an arbitrary position in the collection.

 9. Search: Means finding a specific element in the collection.